gbt42/redact-ai-client/README.md

 Frontend template is licensed under the [MIT license](https://github.com/shadcn/ui/blob/main/LICENSE.md).

-All the front end was @brianhpchiang
+All the front end was @bryanhpchiang